 Our grassroots campaign successfully passed legislation providing $2 billion a year in additional funding for our public schools — and a brighter future for our students.

 We are now fighting to restore $600 million in state funding for our community colleges, state universities and UMass.

-Students, parents, educators, and community leaders know there’s an urgent public education funding crisis facing Massachusetts.That’s why we’ve proposed legislation to Fund Our Future and are demanding action from our lawmakers for fair and equitable public education for every student in the Commonwealth from Pre-K through College.
+Students, parents educators, and community leaders know there’s an urgent public education funding crisis facing Massachusetts.That’s why we are calling on our lawmakers to increase funding for our state’s public colleges and universities.

 The Commonwealth’s public school funding formula is outdated.
 State Chapter 70 education aid fails to provide local communities with the resources they need to provide their students with the education to which they are entitled.
 Districts serving low-income students are especially short-changed.